oloapinivad/MiLES/README.md

 - "ncdf4" provides the interface for NetCDF files.
 - "maps" provides the world maps for the plots
 - "PCICt" provides the tools to handle 360-days and 365-days calendars.
-If you are aware of other way to implement this 3 passages without using those packages, please write me.
+If you are aware of other way to implement this 3 passages without using those packages, please contact me.

 The installation of some packages requires specifically gfortran-4.8: there is an issue known on Mac OS X (10.11 and later at least) which requires a few turnarounds.
 See here for help: